veekaybee/veekaybee.github.io/content/blog/2022-11-10-learning-ml.md

 {{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/handson.png" width="600px">}}

-And also a big thank you to [Sebastian](https://twitter.com/rasbt) for his list of resources and generally being an amazing source of machine learning knowledge.
+A big thank you to [Sebastian](https://twitter.com/rasbt) for his list of resources and generally being an amazing source of machine learning knowledge, and thank you to everyone who [replied to this tweet!](https://twitter.com/vboykis/status/1591600366113918976)